callenb/callenb.github.io/_pages/privacy-policy.md

 If you wish to disable cookies, you may do so through your individual browser options.
 More detailed information about cookie management with specific web browsers can be found at the browsers’ respective websites.

 #### Log Files
 callenb.github.io is hosted on Github Pages and we have no access to any logs they may have.
-Please see their [Privacy Policy](https://help.github.com/en/articles/github-privacy-statement) or contact them for further information.
+Please see the [GitHub Privacy Statement](https://help.github.com/en/articles/github-privacy-statement) or contact them for further information.

 #### Embedded content from other websites
 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.